LemmyLinux/hnc-capstone-project-frontend/README.md

 node 21.6.2
 npm 10.2.4

-To install de project just clone the repositiory and in the root folder you must run:
+To install the project just clone the repositiory and in the root folder you must run:

 ### `npm install`